AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 For initiating debugging, performing setup, and more, you need the SSH commands for accessing the environments.
 You can get this information, through the [Project Web Interface](../development/secure-connections.md#use-an-ssh-command) and your project spreadsheet.

-For Starter environments and Pro Integration environments, you can use the following `magento-cloud` CLI command to SSH into those environments:
+For Starter environments and Pro integration environments, you can use the following `magento-cloud` CLI command to SSH into those environments:

 ```bash
 magento-cloud environment:ssh --pipe -e <environment-ID>